Akhil-Lokesh/DWHW7/README.md

 # Session Analytics dbt Project

-This dbt project connects to Snowflake and provides models for analyzing user session data.
-It demonstrates using dbt with Snowflake to transform source data into meaningful output and implement snapshot functionality.
+This is my dbt project that connects to Snowflake for analyzing user session data.
+I've created a complete data pipeline that transforms source data into meaningful analytics and implements snapshot functionality for historical tracking.

 ## Project Structure

-- `models/input/`: Contains input models that source data from raw tables
+- `models/input/`: Input models that source data from raw tables
-- `models/output/`: Contains output models that join and transform input models
+- `models/output/`: Output models that join and transform input models
-- `snapshots/`: Contains snapshot configurations for historical tracking
+- `snapshots/`: Snapshot configurations for historical tracking
-- `tests/`: Contains custom tests
+- `tests/`: Custom tests
-- `macros/`: Contains custom macros
+- `macros/`: Custom macros
-- `create_source_tables.sql`: SQL script used to create source tables in Snowflake
+- `create_source_tables.sql`: My SQL script to create source tables in Snowflake

 ## Prerequisites

 Before running this project, you need to:
 1. Set up a Snowflake account
-2. Create the required schemas and tables in Snowflake (see `create_schemas.sql` and `create_source_tables.sql`)
+2. Create the required schemas and tables in Snowflake using my scripts

 ## Setup